dbanetto/uni/report/report.md

 The project failed the NOR due to a range of failings from not adequately mitigating impact on the amenity and heritage of the Basin Reserve area and having an unclear rational in choosing a flyover over the other options [@basin_options_report][@epa_report_judgement].
-A consequence of the this failure that other major transport projects in Wellington that relied on improvements to the Basin Reserve are set back years or even decades.
+A consequence of the failure that other major transport projects in Wellington that relied on improvements to the Basin Reserve are set back years or even decades.